-Instead of a conventional, deep-section bed the main body of the machine was formed from a heavy cast-iron plate on which sat, towards the rear, a lever-operated swivelling compound slide rest holding a 6-tool indexing turret assembly.
-At the front a very heavy "tailstock", with two lever-operated spindles - each able to be swung quickly into position - was bolted into a longitudinal T-slot that allowed some degree of left-to-right adjustment.
-The spindles, their operating levers and various clamps were all adjustable and could be set so that lost movements were reduced to a minimum and tooling employed as efficiently as possible.
-An important part of the Britan system was the ability to employ two tools simultaneously - commonly this would have involved turning from the rear-mounted turret with drilling or threading taken care of by employing the tailstock.
+Instead of a conventional, deep-section bed, the main body of the machine was formed from a heavy cast-iron plate on which sat, towards the rear, a lever-operated swivelling compound slide rest holding a 6-tool indexing turret assembly.
+At the front, a very heavy "tailstock", with two lever-operated spindles - each able to be swung quickly into position - was bolted into a longitudinal T-slot that allowed some degree of left-to-right adjustment.
+The spindles, their operating levers and various clamps were all adjustable and could be set so that lost movements were reduced to a minimum - and so tooling employed as efficiently as possible.
+An important part of the Britan system was the ability to employ two tools simultaneously - commonly, this would have involved turning from the rear-mounted turret with drilling or threading taken care of by employing the tailstock.
 Unfortunately, there was one small complication: when using two tools at once, as the spindle normally revolved "backwards", only "left-handed" tooling could be used in the front turret.
-However, as the motor would run in both directions through the full speed range ordinary drills and taps could be employed on the front toolpost - but only if, after using the rear set, the lathe was stopped and then run forwards.
+However, as the motor would run in both directions through the full speed range, ordinary drills and taps could be employed on the front toolpost - but only if, after using the rear set, the lathe was stopped and then run forwards.

-Heavily constructed and containing a spindle running in large-diameter precision ball and roller bearings the headstock was available with collet capacities of 0.75" (19 mm) and 1.25" (32 mm).
-While most other small capstan lathes had their collet-closer mechanism mounted on the end of the headstock spindle Britan cleverly positioned theirs between the bearings - so saving space and bringing the operating lever closer to the turner's normal working position.
+Heavily constructed and containing a spindle running in large-diameter, precision ball and roller bearings, the headstock was available with collet capacities of 0.75" (19 mm) and 1.25" (32 mm).
+While most other small capstan lathes had their collet-closer mechanism mounted on the end of the headstock spindle, Britan cleverly positioned theirs between the bearings - so saving space and bringing the operating lever closer to the turner's normal working position.
 The collets used were the usual dead-length type that needed no end movement to close.

 Using an extension to the longitudinal drive, the tailstock spindles could also be powered by the simple means of a swing-over arm, connected to the back slide, pushing against a peg on their ends.
-Unfortunately the drive system relied upon an aluminium casting that sat in brackets on an aluminium top plate; in service these components have proved something of a weak point, and will not tolerate abuse.
+Unfortunately, the drive system relied on an aluminium casting that sat in brackets on an aluminium top plate; in service these components have proved something of a weak point, and will not tolerate abuse.

 Until the early 1970s the appearance of the Britan, with its round styling, hardly changed but subsequent models were treated to revised main castings and stand - all with a more modern, angular look.

-Supplied as standard with each new lathe were two tailstock shafts with lock bolts, a tailstock drill collet, two ordinary tailstock shaft limit collars and a third with a guide rod, one tailstock feed lever, two tailstock safety plugs and a set of spanners..
+Supplied as standard with each new lathe were two tailstock shafts with lock bolts, a tailstock drill collet, two ordinary tailstock shaft limit collars and a third with a guide rod, one tailstock feed lever, two tailstock safety plugs and a set of spanners.